Ephraim McDowell Regional Medical Center: History

 EMRMC took its name from Ephraim McDowell, a ground-breaking local physician who performed the first ovariotomy in the United States in 1809.

 Following Dr. McDowell's successful surgery, Danville became home to a number of physicians.
 This led to the formation of a community hospital in 1887.
 Through the years, the hospital expanded often.
 It marked its centennial in 1987 by changing its name to Ephraim McDowell Regional Medical Center.

 Today

 EMRMC's primary service area includes Boyle County, Kentucky and five contiguous counties -- Casey, Garrard, Lincoln, Mercer, and Washington—with a total population of more than 140,000 residents.

+In January 2023 EMRMC started the first and only 24/7 ED ECMO/ECPR program in the state of Kentucky.
+Working with regional EMS agencies to activate and mobilize resources to rapidly initiate ECMO for patients in cardiac arrest.
+In January 2026 EMRMC's ECMO program was awarded the Extracorporeal Life Support Organization's (ELSO) Silver Pathway to Excellence Award, the highest level award available to an ECMO program in its first three years of operation.

+EMRMC began performing catheter based embolectomy of pulmonary embolisms (PE) in December 2022.
+Shortly after this they performed their first embolectomy of a patient with a PE on ECMO.
+Over the next year they created a protocoled multi-disciplinary team response that became the EMRMC Pulmonary Embolism Response Team (PERT).
+In May 2026 the EMRMC PERT was selected into the inaugural group of 21 PERT's worldwide as part of the PERT Consortium PRISM initiative to create the next generation of PE management guidelines.

 According to its IRS Form 990, in Fiscal Year 2007 EMRMC had assets of $110,438,710, income of $105,401,634, and revenue of $105,286,175.

 Thomson Reuters named EMRMC among its top 100 Performance Improvement Leaders.
 About 3,000 hospitals across the country were evaluated on analysis of data provided from public sources such as Medicaid and Medicare from a five-year period between 2001 and 2005.